atrex66/io-samurai/non_realtime/README.md

 ```

 ## Usage
-The `IoSamurai` class provides a straightforward API for interacting with the device.
+The `io-samurai` class provides a straightforward API for interacting with the device.
 Below is an example program (`main.cpp`):

 ```
 cpp
-#include "IoSamurai.h"
+#include "io-samurai.h"
 #include <iostream>
 #include <chrono>
 #include <thread>

 int main() {
-    IoSamurai io;
+    io-samurai io;

     // Initialize with IP and port
     if (!io.init("192.168.1.100", 8080)) {